 You will also be prepared for surgery with local, regional or general anesthesia.
 Local anesthesia focuses on numbing your knee; regional anesthesia numbs you below the waist while general anesthesia puts you to sleep.
 During arthroscopic surgery, a tourniquet will be placed above your knee to prevent swelling and fluid build-up.
 Surgical instruments are then inserted through these incisions.
 Your surgeon will insert the instruments required which may include probes, scissors, shavers or lasers.
 In order to view your inner knee joint and have enough room to move around, your surgeon will inject a saline solution into your knee.
 The knee will expand space is created between your femur and tibia.

 If your meniscus tear is a similar shape, size and in a location that your surgeon already expected, you qualify for a meniscal repair, and the repair of your tissue will be performed.
 The surgeon will take 1 to 2 hours to complete arthroscopic meniscus repair surgery.
 You are considered to be an outpatient procedure, so most of the time you will be able to leave the hospital the same day as your surgery.

-Only about 10 - 15% of meniscus tears are repairable, and in most of those cases the meniscus is repaired along with other tissue in the knee (such as the anterior cruciate ligament or ACL).
-If your orthopaedic surgeon has decided that you qualify for a meniscal repair procedure, your surgeon may fix your meniscus with one of the 3 techniques available to fix a meniscus tear:
+Only about 10 - 15% of meniscus tears are repairable, and in most of those cases the meniscus is repaired along with other tissue in the knee (MCL or ACL).
+If your orthopedic surgeon has decided that you qualify for a meniscal repair procedure, your surgeon may fix your meniscus with one of the 3 techniques available to fix a meniscus tear: